arkuhn/Learn-Keras/readme.md

 At a high level the composed model should take in a chest x-ray and predict (hopefully accurately) whether or not pneumonia is present.

+**Results (WIP):**

+-Currently hovering around ~77% accuracy

 The network is built using the following dependencies, dataset and directory structure:

 **Dependencies:**
-Python 3.6, Keras, Tensorflow, Pillow, h5py
+Python 3.6, Keras, Tensorflow, Pillow, h5py, scikit-learn

 **Data:**
 https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia